PVoLan/wooden-architecture/Chapter2/index.md

 As a rare exemption, short pure methods are allowed, if they do not change entity fields and their behavior is affected only by entity fields.
 For example, if you have `Order` entity, which contains a list of `OrderItem` entities, you may find quite handy to add `getItemCount()` method to `Order` class.
 But in case of any doubts prefer to put data processing methods to Logic classes.

-Although it is not 100% strict, I highly recommend you to use only _immutable_, read-only entities.
+I highly recommend you to use only _immutable_, read-only entities.
 In this case, no setters are allowed in Entity classes.
 Also, although Java does not have a good support for that ([here is an option](https://docs.oracle.com/javase/1.5.0/docs/api/java/util/Collections.html#unmodifiableList(java.util.List))), I recommend you to treat any Entity collections as read-only.
 Using immutable entities and lists makes you sure that after you receive an Entity as a return value from some method, no one will unexpectedly change it.
 If you need to modify an entity - just create a new one!

 There are two types of entities in the architecture: global and local ones.